rOpenSpain/CatastRo/README.md

 ```

 It can be requested to get all the cadastral references in a square of
-50-meters side centered in the coordinates (lat,lon) throught the
+50-meters side centered in the coordinates (lat,lon) through the
 function `near_rc()`.

 ``` r